north-dallas-developers/northdallas-site/meetings/posts/2022-08-03-deep-dive-into-obsidian.md

 ## ![](/assets/img/icons/speakerbioicon.png) Speaker Bio

 <p>Eric is a Principal Consultant for <a href="https://improving.com/">Improving</a>, officer of this Users Group, developer, and coding instructor.
-He is the author of a mostly out-of-date book, Mobile ASP.NET MVC 5.
+He is the author of a mostly out-of-date book (don't buy it), Mobile ASP.NET MVC 5.
 When not coding, he likes to read, study history, Bible, and dead languages, think a lot about teaching, and play Minecraft with the kids.
 To keep up-to-date with Eric's strange technology, Latin, and Greek adventures, you can <a href="https://twitter.com/Mallioch">follow him on Twitter</a>, <a href="https://www.youtube.com/channel/UCCHcJejvdlXxLlG0encr53Q">subscribe on Youtube</a>, or <a href="https://ericsowell.com/blog">follow him on his blog</a>.</p>